ErliCai/ErliCai.github.io/_posts/2021-12-20-Fault -Tolerant-Systems.md

 What lacks in this paper: This paper generally provide a good solution to the byzantine problem.
 The only problem is that it takes too many machines to achieve this guarantee and it lacks some availability.

+### Conclusion

+These three papers tried to tackle the different aspects of designing a fault-tolerant system.
+Some patterns we could observe from these designs are that, firstly, we would always need the help of replicas to provide fault tolerance.
+Secondly, the more assumption we made, the more efficient we can solve this problem. (we only need two machines if we assume that we only deal with fail-stop fault, whereas we will need 3n+1 machines if we release this assumption).
+Thirdly,  availability and fault-tolerance are actually the two sides of a coin.
+It is hard to have them both for a system.